 Management and OTC Process

 Order management is an important part of SAP Finance and Sales integration.
-This process also known as SAP OM in short.
+This process is also known as SAP OM in short.
 It is an administrative process.
 It automates order processing and seamless integration of data among different modules.
-OM includes customer master database, customer returns and refunds, billing information, shipping information, payment terms, payment conditions and other information related to OTC process.
+OM includes the customer master database, customer returns and refunds, billing information, shipping information, payment terms, payment conditions, and other information related to the OTC process.

-OM along with the OTC process provides improved sales cycle and easy handling of goods and efficient order processing.
-It is an important process in retail, health care, telecommunications and customer oriented industries.
+OM along with the OTC process provides an improved sales cycle and easy handling of goods and efficient order processing.
+It is an important process in retail, health care, telecommunications, and customer-oriented industries.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 Navnit Hatwar on September 07, 2020:

 Usually, I do not comment but in your case I do: I have never seen a clearer and better description in over 25 ys practice.
 Also, the accounting entries are correct which is not always guaranteed in the web.
 I will recommend you - congrats,